yegor256/blog/_drafts/cli.md

 [Checkstyle](https://checkstyle.sourceforge.io) (for Java) and [Pep8](https://pypi.org/project/pep8/) (for Python), but for XML.
-It's pretty easy to use `xcop`: just run it with a few command line arguments and receive the list of errors found in your XML file, if any.
-However, some of the arguments may be convenient to make defaults and instead of passing through the command line on every execution, store them in some configuration file.
+It's pretty easy to use `xcop`: just run it with a few command line arguments and it returns the list of errors found in your XML file, if any.
+However, some of the arguments may be convenient to have as defaults and instead of passing them through the command line on every execution, we can store them in some configuration file.
-The question what is the best format for this file:
+The question is: What is the best format for this file?
 [YAML](https://en.wikipedia.org/wiki/YAML),
 [JSON](https://en.wikipedia.org/wiki/JSON), or
 [TOML](https://en.wikipedia.org/wiki/TOML)?
-Neither!
+None of the above!
 I suggest plain text.

 <!--more-->